cle-b/httpdbg/README.md

 The requests:
  * are still available in the web page even if the python process stopped (except if you force quit before the requests have been loaded by the web page).
  * are automatically cleaned if a new execution is detected.

+## limitations

+Theoretically, if your HTTP client or server uses a standard Python socket, the HTTP requests will be recorded.

+Support for recording requests on the server side is new in `httpdbg 1.0.0` and is currently limited.
+For example, it doesn't work with `FastAPI`, which uses `uvloop`, but it does work with `Uvicorn` if the loop is `asyncio`.
+Work is in progress to improve this.

 ## documentation